Source code for openeo.rest.datacube

 def _do_metadata_normalization(self) -> bool: """Do metadata-based normalization/validation of dimension names, band names, ...""" return isinstance(self.metadata, CollectionMetadata) def _assert_valid_dimension_name(self, name: str) -> str: if self._do_metadata_normalization(): self.metadata.assert_valid_dimension(name) return name

-[docs] @classmethod @openeo_process def load_collection( cls, collection_id: Union[str, Parameter], connection: Connection = None, spatial_extent: Union[Dict[str, float], Parameter, None] = None, temporal_extent: Union[Sequence[InputDate], Parameter, str, None] = None, bands: Union[None, List[str], Parameter] = None, fetch_metadata: bool = True, properties: Union[ None, Dict[str, Union[str, PGNode, typing.Callable]], List[CollectionProperty], CollectionProperty ] = None, max_cloud_cover: Optional[float] = None, ) -> DataCube: """ Create a new Raster Data cube. :param collection_id: image collection identifier :param connection: The connection to use to connect with the backend. :param spatial_extent: limit data to specified bounding box or polygons :param temporal_extent: limit data to specified temporal interval.
+[docs] @classmethod @openeo_process def load_collection( cls, collection_id: Union[str, Parameter], connection: Optional[Connection] = None, spatial_extent: Union[Dict[str, float], Parameter, None] = None, temporal_extent: Union[Sequence[InputDate], Parameter, str, None] = None, bands: Union[None, List[str], Parameter] = None, fetch_metadata: bool = True, properties: Union[ None, Dict[str, Union[str, PGNode, typing.Callable]], List[CollectionProperty], CollectionProperty ] = None, max_cloud_cover: Optional[float] = None, ) -> DataCube: """ Create a new Raster Data cube. :param collection_id: image collection identifier :param connection: The backend connection to use.
+Can be ``None`` to work without connection and collection metadata. :param spatial_extent: limit data to specified bounding box or polygons :param temporal_extent: limit data to specified temporal interval.
 Typically, just a two-item list or tuple containing start and end date.
 See :ref:`filtering-on-temporal-extent-section` for more details on temporal extent handling and shorthand notation. :param bands: only add the specified bands. :param properties: limit data by metadata property predicates.
-See :py:func:`~openeo.rest.graph_building.collection_property` for easy construction of such predicates. :param max_cloud_cover: shortcut to set maximum cloud cover ("eo:cloud_cover" collection property) :return: new DataCube containing the collection .. versionchanged:: 0.13.0 added the ``max_cloud_cover`` argument. .. versionchanged:: 0.23.0 Argument ``temporal_extent``: add support for year/month shorthand notation as discussed at :ref:`date-shorthand-handling`. .. versionchanged:: 0.26.0 Add :py:func:`~openeo.rest.graph_building.collection_property` support to ``properties`` argument. """ if temporal_extent: temporal_extent = cls._get_temporal_extent(extent=temporal_extent) if isinstance(spatial_extent, Parameter): if spatial_extent.schema.get("type") != "object": warnings.warn( "Unexpected parameterized `spatial_extent` in `load_collection`:" f" expected schema with type 'object' but got {spatial_extent.schema!r}." ) arguments = { 'id': collection_id, # TODO: spatial_extent could also be a "geojson" subtype object, so we might want to allow (and convert) shapely shapes as well here. 'spatial_extent': spatial_extent, 'temporal_extent': temporal_extent, } if isinstance(collection_id, Parameter): fetch_metadata = False metadata: Optional[CollectionMetadata] = ( connection.collection_metadata(collection_id) if fetch_metadata else None ) if bands: if isinstance(bands, str): bands = [bands] elif isinstance(bands, Parameter): metadata = None if metadata: bands = [b if isinstance(b, str) else metadata.band_dimension.band_name(b) for b in bands] metadata = metadata.filter_bands(bands) arguments['bands'] = bands if isinstance(properties, list): # TODO: warn about items that are not CollectionProperty objects instead of silently dropping them. properties = {p.name: p.from_node() for p in properties if isinstance(p, CollectionProperty)} if isinstance(properties, CollectionProperty): properties = {properties.name: properties.from_node()} elif properties is None: properties = {} if max_cloud_cover: properties["eo:cloud_cover"] = lambda v: v <= max_cloud_cover if properties: summaries = metadata and metadata.get("summaries") or {} undefined_properties = set(properties.keys()).difference(summaries.keys()) if undefined_properties: warnings.warn( f"{collection_id} property filtering with properties that are undefined " f"in the collection metadata (summaries): {', '.join(undefined_properties)}.", stacklevel=2, ) arguments["properties"] = { prop: build_child_callback(pred, parent_parameters=["value"]) for prop, pred in properties.items() } pg = PGNode( process_id='load_collection', arguments=arguments ) return cls(graph=pg, connection=connection, metadata=metadata)
+See :py:func:`~openeo.rest.graph_building.collection_property` for easy construction of such predicates. :param max_cloud_cover: shortcut to set maximum cloud cover ("eo:cloud_cover" collection property) :return: new DataCube containing the collection .. versionchanged:: 0.13.0 added the ``max_cloud_cover`` argument. .. versionchanged:: 0.23.0 Argument ``temporal_extent``: add support for year/month shorthand notation as discussed at :ref:`date-shorthand-handling`. .. versionchanged:: 0.26.0 Add :py:func:`~openeo.rest.graph_building.collection_property` support to ``properties`` argument. """ if temporal_extent: temporal_extent = cls._get_temporal_extent(extent=temporal_extent) if isinstance(spatial_extent, Parameter): if spatial_extent.schema.get("type") != "object": warnings.warn( "Unexpected parameterized `spatial_extent` in `load_collection`:" f" expected schema with type 'object' but got {spatial_extent.schema!r}." ) arguments = { 'id': collection_id, # TODO: spatial_extent could also be a "geojson" subtype object, so we might want to allow (and convert) shapely shapes as well here. 'spatial_extent': spatial_extent, 'temporal_extent': temporal_extent, } if isinstance(collection_id, Parameter): fetch_metadata = False metadata: Optional[CollectionMetadata] = ( connection.collection_metadata(collection_id) if connection and fetch_metadata else None ) if bands: if isinstance(bands, str): bands = [bands] elif isinstance(bands, Parameter): metadata = None if metadata: bands = [b if isinstance(b, str) else metadata.band_dimension.band_name(b) for b in bands] metadata = metadata.filter_bands(bands) arguments['bands'] = bands if isinstance(properties, list): # TODO: warn about items that are not CollectionProperty objects instead of silently dropping them. properties = {p.name: p.from_node() for p in properties if isinstance(p, CollectionProperty)} if isinstance(properties, CollectionProperty): properties = {properties.name: properties.from_node()} elif properties is None: properties = {} if max_cloud_cover: properties["eo:cloud_cover"] = lambda v: v <= max_cloud_cover if properties: summaries = metadata and metadata.get("summaries") or {} undefined_properties = set(properties.keys()).difference(summaries.keys()) if undefined_properties: warnings.warn( f"{collection_id} property filtering with properties that are undefined " f"in the collection metadata (summaries): {', '.join(undefined_properties)}.", stacklevel=2, ) arguments["properties"] = { prop: build_child_callback(pred, parent_parameters=["value"]) for prop, pred in properties.items() } pg = PGNode( process_id='load_collection', arguments=arguments ) return cls(graph=pg, connection=connection, metadata=metadata)

 create_collection = legacy_alias( load_collection, name="create_collection", since="0.4.6" )